tbanken/pyplaces/docs/source/index.rst

    pyplaces is still in development, so if you run into any bugs please report them `here <https://github.com/tbanken/pyplaces/issues/>`_.

 **Pyplaces** is a Python package that allows you to easily read places data from a known address, place, or just a bounding box.
 Currently, the two sources are
-Overture Maps and Foursquare Open Places.
-Overture Maps provides support to get data from multiple versions of the dataset for all of its themes.
+Overture Maps and Foursquare Open Places, and Open Street Maps Layercake.
+Overture Maps provides support to get data from multiple versions of the dataset for its many themes.
 Foursquare Open Places is primarily point of interest data which also supports fetching multiple versions of the dataset.
+OSM Layercake has buildings and highways data.

 **The available datasets are: Foursquare Places and Categories; Overture Places, Addresses, Transportation, Buildings, and Base layers.**